 And what’s their message?
 What are they telling their listeners?
 “Peace, peace!”
 In other words, everything is going to be fine.
 God smiles on your conduct.
 He’s fine with how you’re behaving.
 He loves and is pleased with your worship.
 And he’s going to continue to bless your nation, just as he has up until now, for a long long time.

 A pretty pleasant message, isn’t it?
 People who preach this message are always going to have plenty of listeners.
-They’re going always have a ready audience.
+They’ll always have a ready audience for a popular message.
 But there’s just one problem: There is no peace.
 All that they were preaching wasn’t from God.
 It was from their own imaginations, with some inspiration no doubt from the Evil One.

 That’s where I and every other Bible teacher/preacher come in.
 It’s easy to teach and preach what other people want to hear.
 God’s fine with homosexuality, for example.
 Or he has no problem with greed or lust or pride.
 Aborting an unborn baby is just another “choice.”
 And my personal favorite message from the zeitgeist: A person doesn’t really have to believe in Jesus in order to be right with God and make it to Heaven.
 As long as they’re “sincere,” that’s good enough.